Bringing Camping Home From Canada: My Ultimate Camping Checklist

 This endless, epic, wild and wonderful scenery beckoned you in, demanded you to get up close, to lose yourself amongst it and to give yourself over to it completely.
 You simply couldn’t do that if you intended to head back to a 5 star spa hotel later that day.

 Most camping I went on to do in Canada was a good 5 hour drive from the nearest tarmacked road, not a short walk to a Tesco and a Travelodge, and I think that sense of remoteness helped immensely.
+There are places in the UK where you can get a sense of oneness with nature of course, like Cornwall, or parts of Scotland, but nothing quite compares.

 My own first camping experience was far from remote though – it was at Cultus Lake, British Columbia.
 I instantly fell in love.
 Looking back it was probably the perfect introduction for a novice camper with its full-on shower facilities, a selection of summer pursuits and a nearby water park.
 No-one minded if you stayed up late having a few beers either, and that definitely helped me to like it.